LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-09-25-repairing-a-bike-pump.md

 ### The Actual Repair

 Getting the pump open was straightforward, just twist off the super heavily threaded base.
-Then it was time .
+Then it was time to remove the check valve cover.
+The cover is a cylindrical piece of metal, screwed flush into another metal piece.
+It's flat topped, with two ***tiny*** holes in it.
+You remove it by getting a tool into the two holes and applying lateral force to unscrew it.
 If I had one criticism of the video, it's that it makes it sound like the tool is optional.
 It wasn't.
 Maybe mine was seized up in some way that's atypical, but for whatever reason it absolutely would not budge.

 I had two pry tools, on in each hole, and pushed hard enough in both directions they would slip out.
 At this point, the smart thing to do is just buy the $11 tool.
 But I, being psychotic, didn't want to wait.
 So I used a tried and true trick; warm it up.